inayatrahimdev/inayatrahimdev/README.md

 🚀 **Building AI systems that create impact, optimize operations, and deliver business value**

-I design and implement **AI-driven products, intelligent systems, and data solutions** that turn complex data into actionable insights.
-My focus is on **real-world problem solving, product optimization, and scalable deployments**.
+Design and implement **AI-driven products, intelligent systems, and data solutions** that extract meaningful patterns from diverse and complex datasets to deliver actionable intelligence for strategic business decisions.
+Current focus is on **real-world problem solving, product optimization, and scalable deployments**.

 ---